 );

-This will add num_comments at the end of any Article find query, e.g:
+This will add num_comments at the end of any Article find query, for example:

-Virtual fields do not come without any penalty though.
-Their downside is performance.
-This should be kept in mind when creating virtual fields, as the more complex your virtual field, the more impact on query performance the virtual field will have.
+However, virtual fields do not come without penalty; their downside is performance.
+Keep this in mind when creating virtual fields, as the more complex your virtual field, the more impact on query performance the virtual field will have.

-Whether you are in the United States or aboard, looking for full-time help or part-time help, the questions presented in this guide can be highly effective in evaluating the breadth and depth of a developer’s knowledge of the CakePHP development framework.
-It is important to bear in mind, though, that these questions are intended merely as a guide.
-Not every “A” candidate worth hiring will be able to properly answer them all, nor does answering them all guarantee an “A” candidate.
-At the end of the day, hiring dedicated CakePHP developers remains as much of an art as it does a science.
+Whether you are in the United States or abroad, looking to add full-time or part-time programmers to your development team, the questions presented in this guide can be highly effective in vetting the breadth and depth of a developer’s technical skill set and knowledge of the CakePHP development framework.
+It is important to bear in mind, however, that these questions are intended merely as a guide.
+Not every “A” candidate worth hiring will be able to answer them all properly, nor does answering them all guarantee an “A” candidate.
+At the end of the day, hiring dedicated CakePHP developers remains as much of an art as it is a science.